Chart Color Schemes

 Gables is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Gables has a high level of cultural diversity, with 39.0% of its population born overseas and 39.5% speaking a language other than English at home.
-The predominant religion in Gables is Christianity, which accounts for 52.5% of the population.
-Hinduism is notably overrepresented, comprising 13.6% of the population compared to the Greater Sydney average of 8.5%.
+Christianity is the predominant religion in Gables, making up 52.5% of the population.
+Hinduism is notably overrepresented, comprising 13.6%, which is higher than the Greater Sydney average of 8.5%.

 Frequently Asked Questions - Diversity